Alchemist-X/howcryptoworksbook/Chapter_11_NFTs.md

 - **Arweave**: Pay once for permanent storage via an endowment (the "permaweb"); higher upfront costs
 - **On-chain storage**: Maximum permanence and censorship resistance (e.g., Autoglyphs), but can cost thousands of dollars in gas fees for a single image

-More sofisticated NFT collections uses **content-addressed URIs** (IPFS/Arweave hashes), stores critical provenance information directly on-chain, and employs multiple pinning providers as backup.
+More sophisticated NFT collections use **content-addressed URIs** (IPFS/Arweave hashes), store critical provenance information directly on-chain, and employ multiple pinning providers as backup.
 But even then, the storage question reveals a deeper architectural challenge.

 ### Beyond Simple Ownership: Multi-Token Standards